shopware5/shopware/UPGRADE-5.2.md

     * `Shopware.apps.Base.store.PositionStatus`
     * `Shopware.apps.Base.store.Tax`
 * Replaced the default filter on `dispatches.active` added in `Shopware_Controllers_Backend_Base::getDispatchesAction()` by a default filter on `active` added in `Shopware.apps.Base.store.Dispatch`
+* Refactored jQuery product slider plugin for sliding infinitely
+* Added `initOnEvent` option to cross selling tabs on detail page for the combination of tabs with product sliders

 ## 5.2.9